samplchallenges/SAMPL7/physical_property/pKa/pKa_challenge_instructions.md

 - You may report only 1 relative free energy value per molecule per method.

+- The energy units must be in kcal/mol.

 - It is mandatory to submit predictions for all 22 molecules.
 Incomplete submissions will not be accepted.

 - Report relative free energy values to two decimal places (e.g. 13.71).